 Empower

-Launched in 2019, Empowers’ aim is to accelerate female and minority empowerment by promoting those organisations, women and men, who are reshaping the rules to achieve gender equality.
+Launched in 2019, Empower’s aim is to accelerate female and minority empowerment with effective, strategic, and compelling campaigns.

-The campaign acts a strategic communications practice with a purpose – levelling the playing field between men and women, not because equality is the end goal, but because it is the starting point for creating a space of genuine value, worthiness and respect in society.
+Run by the Higginson Strategy team on a pro-bono basis, Empower acts as a strategic communications practice with a purpose – levelling the playing field between men and women, not because equality is the end goal, but because it is the starting point for creating a space of genuine value, worthiness and respect in society.

 Background